jhh37/projective-ba/README.md

 ```

 ## Code
+Our current code is very slow.
+We aim to use Ceres
+to increase the speed and allow multithreading.

 ### A how-to-run demo
 You may run the script [ run_demo.m ] inside the [
 Code ] folder.